Happy New Year (1973 film)

-La bonne année (also known in the United States as Happy New Year) is a 1973 film directed by Claude Lelouch.
+Happy New Year (La bonne année) is a 1973 romance and comedy drama film directed by Claude Lelouch.
 It tells the story of a gangster who organises a successful heist but is himself caught and jailed.
 Released early, he not only recoups his share of the takings but also regains his girlfriend.
 The film is edited to present a nonlinear narrative, with the beginning and ending of the film showing the present-day in black-and-white, and the center of the film showing a flashback of the events in color.